1tech23/Projects/OneDE/OneDE-0.0.1/README.md

     follow this all the time, so don't use it as an example
   * [Use lisp idioms](http://people.ace.ed.ac.uk/staff/medward2/class/moz/cm/doc/contrib/lispstyle.html)
-  * If you are working on a major change to the internals, keep us informed on stumpwm-devel!
+  * If you are working on a major change to the internals, keep us informed on onede-devel!
 Also, it will probably help if the changes are made and then incrementally applied to the codebase in order to avoid introducing show-stopping bugs.
 * Do not's